Valanchery: Post-Independence

 C. M. Ramakurup was the founding manager of Valanchery High School, which was started in 1951 at Puthenkalam, Kolamangalam.
-Today, it is the largest school under private sector in the Tirur educational district.
-Kattipparuthi Grama Panchayat, which was upgraded to a Special Grade Panchayat in 1980, was renamed as Valanchery in 1981.
+Today, it is the largest school under the private sector in the Tirur educational district.
+Kattipparuthi Grama Panchayat, which was upgraded to a Special Grade Panchayat in 1980, was renamed Valanchery in 1981.
 Valanchery became one of the major commercial and educational hubs of South Malabar region during the last decades.
 It was upgraded to a Municipality in the year 2015.

 Now Valanchery is one of the 12 municipal towns in Malappuram district, and forms a part of the Malappuram metropolitan area, which is also the fourth largest urban agglomeration in the state according to the latest census conducted in 2011.

 Demographics

-Total population under municipality limits is 40,318 according to the 2011 census.
+The total population under municipality limits is 40,318 according to the 2011 census.
 Males form 48.1% and females 51.9%.
 Malayalam is the widely spoken language in the town.
 Valanchery has been a multi-ethnic and multi-religious town since the early medieval period.
 The Muslims form the largest religious group, followed by Hindus.
 The municipality of Valanchery has an average literacy rate of 94.6%, which is higher than the state average of 94%.